mwcremer/dnd-bx/monsters.md

 AC 6, HD 6* (27hp), Att 1 &times; bite (1d8), THAC0 14, MV 60' (20'), SV D12 W13 P14 B15 S16 (F3), ML 9, AL Neutral, XP 500, NA 1d3 (1d3), TT B

-- **_Swallow whole:_** On an attack roll of 19 or more.
+- **_Swallow whole:_** On an attack roll of 19 or 20.
 Inside the monster's belly: suffer 1d8 damage per round (until the caecilia is killed); may attack with a dagger at -4 to hit; body digested in 6 turns after death.

 ### <a name="camel"></a>Camel